gtod/postgres-json/README.md

 JSON: we can choose precisely how much of the old fashioned database goodness to go with the new fashioned JSON devil may care hedonism...

+#### Transaction isolation levels

+See [transactions](transactions.lisp) for how `INSERT` and `UPDATE` handle isolation levels using a retry loop.
+We are not using the default Postgres isolation level but rather `repeatable read`.
+Do let me know if you think it should be `serializable` and why, I am no exprrt.

+Also see project hermitage at https://github.com/ept/hermitage for plenty of gory detail on isolation levels.

 ## Notes

 Letters, numbers and dashes are OK in symbol names for PostgreSQL